stimulusreflex/stimulus_reflex/docs/hello-world/setup.md

 StimulusReflex requires Redis to be [installed and running](https://redis.io/topics/quickstart).
 {% endhint %}

+{% hint style="danger" %}
+For now, we recommend that you use **Webpacker 5.4.x**, since the 6.0 branch is still in beta and changes how things are set up.
+{% endhint %}

 And that's it!
 You can start using StimulusReflex in your application with the _development_ environment.
 You'll need to keep reading to set up [test](../appendices/testing.md#test-environment-setup) and [production](../appendices/deployment.md).

 {% page-ref page="quickstart.md" %}